bkerler/bkerler.github.io/_posts/2019-04-24-the-game-begins.md

+---
+layout:     post
+title:      Reversing an Oppo ozip encryption key from encrypted firmware
+date:       2014-06-10 12:31:19
+summary:    How to find an aes key for a Realme ozip firmware file.
+categories: jekyll
+thumbnail: jekyll
+tags:
+ - firmware
+---

 ## Reversing an Oppo ozip encryption key from encrypted firmware

 A friendly and warm welcome to the start of my reversing blog in memory of Fravia's ORC and requested by many real world people at the troopers conference.